-This fourth example compares the addressee's sluggishness to that of a lizard (ngwere).
-For the speaker, the addressee makes little or no effort to pass the examination.
+The fourth example compares the addressee's sluggishness to that of a lizard.
+For the speaker, the addressee made little or no effort to pass the examination.
 The addressee is being accused of underestimating the examination which she thinks is as easy as drinking pap (akamu).
 The comparison here appeals to our visual sense of perception and the "ka m fu uzo" that follows shows the speaker's indignation at the addressee's behaviour.
-The lgbo use the expression when they believe the addressee's argument has no merit or the addressee's behaviour appears foolish.
-It is used to register a speaker's disapproval at something or somebody.